 Provide a general overview and discussion of the development of the Issuer’s business and operations over the previous month.
 Where the Issuer was inactive disclose this fact.

-The Company announced it has signed a Letter of Intent (“LOI”) with a Colombia based Company, Eticann.
+The Company announced it has signed a Letter of Intent (“LOI”) with a Colombian based Company, Eticann.
 The LOI provides the Company with a supply of Cannabis material from Eticann, the exclusive right to provide extraction services to Eticann for their premium cannabis oil products and the option to acquire up to 50% of Eticann’s shares.

 The Company also announced that it will be hosting its Annual General Meeting on October 5, 2018 at 11:00AM PDT at the Four Points Kelowna Airport, 5505 Airport Way, Kelowna, BC.